w1r2p1/AlgoTrading/README.md

 - `Database.py`: Manages the databases.
 One database for paper_trading, another for live trading.
 - `Echange.py`: Manages the interface with Binance's REST API.
 - `Helpers.py`: Helper methods.
-- `/assets`: stores some usefull files, and the Binance and Telegram credentials.
+- `/assets`: stores the databses, some usefull files, and the Binance and Telegram credentials.
 - `/backtesting`: Multiple scripts to backtest strategies.
 - `/experimentations`: Files in progress to test personal ideas.